pong42-dev/ft_transcendence/docs/back-docs/api/users/me-friend.md

 ### 🧩 Additional Notes

-* Validates follow status before deletion.
+* Validates that the user is currently following the target before deletion.
-* Ensures the user is not unfollowing themselves.
+* Prevents self-unfollow scenarios.

 ---